 A sudden rage licked at his belly.
-‘No more a monster than your people,’ he said in a quiet but deadly voice.
+‘No more a monster than your people.’
+His voice was quiet but deadly.
 ‘And at least I know when the battle is lost.
 There is nothing for her now.
 Leave her alive and my brothers will use her for sport.’

 She pulled her knees up to her chest, face creased with anguish as she watched the woman tug at a leafy vine, jump back giggling, then tug at it again.
 ‘I won’t let you.
 She’s suffered enough.’